UGSDW/ugsdw.github.io/about/index.md

 ---
 title: About
 excerpt: >
   The Union of Grinnell Student Dining Workers was started in the spring of 2016 to represent the low-skill workers in the dining hall.
 In the representation election, employees overwhelmingly chose to be represented by the union, voting in favor by a 91% margin.
+published: true
 ---

 # About